rdkcentral/Lightning/README.md

 A view has dimensions, gettable by the renderWidth and renderHeight properties.
 They can be set by specifying the w, h properties.
 If w, h are not set, the renderWidth corresponds to the (displayed) texture width.
 By default, both w and h are 0.
 The view dimensions are used for both positioning (mount, pivot) as well as for rendering the texture.

 The `mount` specifies the point within the view dimensions that is specified by the x, y coordinates.
-Mount 0 corresponds the upper-left corner, 1 to the bottom-right corner. `mountX` and `mountY` can also be set separately, so (1,0) corresponds to the upper-right corner and (0,1) to the bottom-right corner.
+Mount 0 corresponds the upper-left corner, 1 to the bottom-right corner. `mountX` and `mountY` can also be set separately, so (1,0) corresponds to the upper-right corner and (0,1) to the bottom-left corner.

 The `pivot` (pivot,pivotX,pivotY) specifies the point within the view dimensions that is the origin for `rotation` and `scale` transformations.
 {PROVIDE EXAMPLE}